learnk8s/learnk8s.io/src/best-practices/application-development.md

 The [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) is another type of "autoscaler" (besides the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler)).

 The Cluster Autoscaler can automatically add or remove worker nodes from your cluster.
-It becomes active when a Pod can't be scheduled to one of the existing nodes because of inefficient resources.
+It becomes active when a Pod can't be scheduled to one of the existing nodes because of insufficient resources.
 In that case, the Cluster Autoscaler will create a new worker node, so that the Pod can be scheduled.

-Configuring the Cluster Autoscaler includes some overhead, and another downside is that it only becomes active when a Pod already failed to schedule.
+Configuring the Cluster Autoscaler includes some overhead, and another downside is that it only becomes active when a Pod has already failed to schedule.
 Given that it takes some time to spin up a new worker node, this can result in a considerable delay until the Pods can finally run.

 In most cases, it's sufficient to choose a cluster size manually and scale up or down manually when it's needed.
 However, for scenarios with extremely variable amounts of workloads, using the Cluster Autoscaler can make sense.